MicrosoftDocs/xamarin-docs/docs/ios/platform/callkit.md

 3. The app informs the System that the Action has been fulfilled.
 4. Before the call connects, CallKit provides a high-priority `AVAudioSession` matching the configuration that the app requested.
 The app will be notified via the `DidActivateAudioSession` method of its `CXProviderDelegate`.

-## Working with Call Directory Extensions
+## Working with call directory extensions

 When working with CallKit, _Call Directory Extensions_ provide a way to add blocked call numbers and identify numbers that are specific to a given VOIP app to contacts in the Contact app on the iOS device.

-### Implementing a Call Directory Extension
+### Implementing a Call directory extension

 To implement a Call Directory Extension in a Xamarin.iOS app, do the following: